manumei/ChirpID-backend/tasks/meta.md

 ### notebooks.md

 Information about each of the notebooks, showing the order they come in, what each of them uses, what it does with it, and the changes it executes during its utility

+### targets.md

+Set targets and objectives with deadlines for the task, can be especifically assigned to a collaborator, or just tenerlos ahi y los vamos haciendo.
+Importante para mantener bien el rumbo de las cosas.